duckduckgo/Android/README.md

 Welcome to our android application.
 We are excited to engage the community in development, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## We are hiring!
 Are you a talented cross-platform mobile developer?
-We are looking for a Senior Cross-Platform or Android Engineer to help shape our mobile apps.
+We are looking for a Senior Cross-Platform Engineer to help shape our mobile apps.
 We embrace diverse perspectives, and seek out passionate, self-motivated people, committed to our shared vision of raising the standard of trust online.
 Visit our [careers](https://duckduckgo.com/hiring/#open) page to find out more!

 ## Building the Project
 We use git submodules and so when you are checking out the app, you'll need to ensure the submodules are initialized properly.
 You can use the `--recursive` flag when cloning the project to do this.